-In the Northeast, we’ve had quite a few unseasonably warm days this winter but we’ve also had our fair share of bitterly cold ones, which can be particularly harsh on your skin.
+Bitterly cold weather can be particularly harsh on your skin.
 Here are some simple tips to keep your skin soft and supple as we get through this final stretch of winter:

 - Use a humidifier

 A humidifier adds moisture to the air, soothing itchy winter skin and preventing dryness.
-Make sure to replace the water daily so that bacteria doesn’t have a chance to grow.
+Make sure to use filtered or distilled water rather than tap water, and replace it daily so that bacteria doesn’t have a chance to grow.

 - Consider a new moisturizer

 Many people find a moisturizer that they love and stick with it day in and day out.
 The issue with this approach is that your skin changes as the environment around it changes.
 With colder weather, your dry skin may require a denser moisturizer.
 When selecting a product for your winter routine, take a close look at the label and look for ingredients which are well-suited for dry skin.
 Hyaluronic acid, lactic acid and glycerin have all been proven to hydrate and refresh.
-Regardless of your preferred product, your moisturizer should contain SPF 15 or higher.
+Regardless of your preferred product, your moisturizer should contain SPF 15 to protect against incidental sun exposure.